:: hitched to everything :: HOME | Contact Me ::

 Seventeen Bleecker - spare, laidback, surprisingly roomy coffee shop with free internet access and friendly staff - I'm there right now!
 Very inexpensive and a few steps away from where CBGBs used to be

-Sunburnt Cow - delicious Aussie fare on Avenue C - can you tell I've been dutifully frequenting the Aussie establishments?
+Sunburnt Cow - delicious Aussie fare on Avenue C - Can you tell I've been dutifully frequenting the Aussie establishments?

 T